-The college offers the Master of Arts in Christian Studies (MACS) and the Master of Arts in Music and Worship Leadership (MAMWL).
+The college offers the Master of Arts in Christian Studies (MACS) and the Master of Arts in Music and Worship Leadership (MAMWL), and the Master of Arts in Counseling (MACO).
 Graduate degrees at BCF offer advanced and specialized studies in Christian ministry-related disciplines.
 Each degree requires thirty semester hours of coursework and culminates in appropriate measurements that demonstrate mastery of the particular field of study (such as Graduate Theses, Comprehensive Exams, Internships, or Research/Performance projects).